IncPlusPlus/NetProgFinalProject/README.md

 ### API Usage

-The Java library portion of this project is in a very rough state and is merely for demo purposes so please don't use it to calculate rocket trajectories!
+_The Java library portion of this project is in a very rough state and is merely for demo purposes so please don't use it to calculate rocket trajectories!_

+#### Install
-To use this as a library in your own project, you may either add it by importing it using your build tool of choice on [JitPack](https://jitpack.io/#IncPlusPlus/NetProgFinalProject) or by downloading [the JAR from the releases page](https://github.com/IncPlusPlus/NetProgFinalProject/releases/latest) and adding it to your classpath.
+To use this as a library in your own project, you may either add it by importing it using your build tool of choice through a [JitPack](https://jitpack.io/#IncPlusPlus/NetProgFinalProject) artifact repository or by downloading [the JAR from the releases page](https://github.com/IncPlusPlus/NetProgFinalProject/releases/latest) and adding it to your classpath.

+#### Run/Use
+To use this library, you can create your own `Server` object and run it.
+Then, you can connect as many `Client` objects or `Slave` objects as you like.
+Client requests can be submitted via the interactive console specified in the `Console Usage` section above or by using some of the methods in the `Client` class which return a `FutureTask` such as `evaluateExpression()` or `multiply()`.
+For code examples, please see how matrices are multiplied inside the [LoadApplicator](src/test/java/io/github/incplusplus/peerprocessing/LoadApplicator.java) class.

-There aren't many functions available yet and it's certainly not polished.
-However, there is a [JavaDoc available online at JitPack](https://jitpack.io/com/github/IncPlusPlus/NetProgFinalProject/latest/javadoc/).
+There aren't many functions available yet and it's certainly not polished (or cleaned for internal-use-only methods).
+However, there is [JavaDoc available online at JitPack](https://jitpack.io/com/github/IncPlusPlus/NetProgFinalProject/latest/javadoc/).

 ## Features